-A question arising at a Board meeting is to be decided by a majority of votes of Directors present and entitled to vote, unless otherwise provided in this Constitution.
+A resolution of Directors is passed by a Majority of votes of Directors present and entitled to vote, unless otherwise provided in this Constitution.
 Such a decision is for all purposes a decision of the Board.

+Each Director has one vote on a matter arising at a meeting of Directors.

 Where the votes cast on a motion are equal, the chairperson of the meeting has a second or casting vote.
 The chairperson has sole discretion regarding whether and how to use the casting vote.

 Establishment of committees